/AWS1/IF_DCO=>ASSOCIATEMACSECKEY()¶

 If you use this request parameter, you must use the

-request parameter and not use thesecretARN
+cakrequest parameter and not use thesecretARNrequest parameter.

-TYPE /AWS1/DCOCAK
+iv_cak TYPE /AWS1/DCOCAK /AWS1/DCOCAK¶

 You can create the CKN/CAK pair using an industry standard tool.